planetfederal/workshops/tutorials/censusmap/src/index.rst

 The census "`QuickFacts <http://quickfacts.census.gov/qfd/download_data.html>`_" web site provides access to a complete set of census variables organized by county.
 In particular, we want:

 * `DataSet.txt`_ -- 3195 rows, one for the U.S., one for each state, one for each county, but no column headings.
-Each row is identified by a 5-digit combined state and county code.
+Each row is identified by a 5-digit combined state and county code, the "FIPS code".
 Data are comma-delimited.
-* `DataDict.txt`_ -- One row for each column in DataSet.txt.
-Flat ASCII files have mnemonic identifier, full title, number of decimals, and the U.S. total value (matching the first row of DataDict.txt)
+* `DataDict.txt`_ -- One row for each column in `DataSet.txt`_.
+Each row has a column name, full human-readable column title, number of decimals, min, max, and total values.

 Loading the Data